elydre/profanOS/README.md

 ## Setup

 > **Note** -
-> compilation is guaranteed only on debian & co, but
+> compilation is guaranteed only on ubuntu with gcc 11
 > it is also possible in windows with virtualization
 > solutions like wsl (on windows 11) or hyperV